oracle/bosh-oracle-cpi-release/src/github.com/oracle/bosh-oracle-cpi/README.md

     | userPublicKeyPath | (Optional) Public key to install when creating a new instance
     | stemcellImage | OCID of the stemcell image for creating new instances

+     * ``make ocitest-subset``
+    can be used to run a subset of oci tests.

+    For example,
+     * ``TEST_SPEC=Test_VmOps make ocitest-subset``

+     runs tests containing the expression Test_VmOps in their name

+     Note that by convention vm, disks, and stemcell tests are named as Test_VmOpsXX, Test_DiskOpsXX, and Test_StemcellOpsXX respectively.

 #### Running the CPI directly